Beauty9527/NmTHC/README.md

 # NMTHC
-A hybrid error correction method based on a generative Neural Machine Translation model with transfer learning
+NMTHC：A hybrid error correction method based on a gener-ative Neural Machine Translation model

 run the sh file "run_nmthc.sh"  to correct the long reads